Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Simulation studies

 \subsection{Model selection, estimation and prediction performance}

-We conducted a second simulation study to compare the model selection, estimation, and prediction performance of procedures based on DP mixtures of block $g$ priors with a hyper-$g/n$ base measure with that of competing procedures.
-This simulation study, which setup is inspired by \cite{denti2021horseshoe}, assumes $n=500$ and considers six scenarios that arise from combining three different values for the total number of variables $p$ and two different levels of multicolinearity across the predictors.
-In terms of the number of variables, we consider scenarios with $p=250$, $p=500$ and $p=750$.
-For all three values of $p$, $100$ of the coefficients are randomly sampled from a normal distribution with mean 0 and standard deviation 10, $100$ are are randomly sampled from a standard normal distribution, and the remainder are set to 0.
-As in the first simulation study, the vectors of covariates associated with the each observation are generated from a zero-mean multivariate normal distribution with unit marginal variances and correlation $\eta$ across all pairs of covariates, with either $\eta=0$ or $\eta=0.5$.
-For each of the six scenarios, we generate 100 datasets to be used in evaluating the different procedures.
+We conducted a second simulation study to compare the model selection, estimation, and prediction performance of procedures based on DP mixtures of block $g$ priors with that of competing procedures. {We considered three versions of DP mixtures of block $g$ priors: one using a hyper-$g$ base measure (labeled ``DP block-$g$ ($\tau^2=1$)''), a ``unit information'' version using a hyper-$g/n$ base measure (labeled ``DP block-$g$ ($\tau^2=n$)''), and one using a scaled hyper-$g$ base measure where the scale is in turn given a half-Cauchy hyperprior (labeled ``DP block-$g$ ($\tau^2 \sim \mathsf{HC}$) '').} This second study, the setup of which is inspired by \cite{denti2021horseshoe}, assumes $n=500$ for all datasets and, as before, the vectors of covariates associated with the each observation are generated from a zero-mean multivariate normal distribution with unit marginal variances and correlation $\eta$ across all pairs of covariates.
+We consider six scenarios that arise from combining three different values for the total number of covariates ($p=250$, $p=500$ and $p=750$) and two different levels of multicolinearity ($\eta=0$ and {$\eta=0.9$}).
+For all three values of $p$, $100$ of the coefficients are randomly sampled from a normal distribution with mean 0 and standard deviation 10 (we consider these ``large'' coefficients), $100$ are randomly sampled from a standard normal distribution (the ``small'' coefficients), and the remainder are set to 0 (the null coefficients).
+For each of the six scenarios, we generate 100 datasets.